ESPRider/MoveToNewFolder/README.md

 # Move to New Folder Utility 🗂️

 A lightweight Windows tool to quickly move selected files into a new folder — right from the **Send To** menu or Explorer context menu.
+Skip the drag.
+Skip the copy.
+Just move your files directly with a right-click shortcut.
 ---

 ## ✨ Features